StressRefine/bdfTranslateProj/README.md

  Nastran inpurt file translator for stressRefine

-Updated Version will compile on linux or windows linux Version: download source, go into folder linuxDebug or linuxRelease and make all their, executable will reside their
+Updated Version will compile on linux or windows linux Version: download source, go into folder linuxDebug or linuxRelease and make all there, executable will reside there note that both the makefile and all ".mk" files are needed because the makefile references them

 Windows Visual Studio version
 that was last modified using